alibaba/async_simple/docs/docs.en/Executor.md

     virtual IOExecutor* getIOExecutor() = 0;
 ```

 - `Virtual bool schedule(Func func) = 0;`.
 It would schedule a lambda function to execute.
 When `scheudle(Func)` returns true, the implementation is required to schedule the lambda to any threads to execute.
-Otherwise, the unfinished Lazy tasks may result memory leaks.\
+Otherwise, the unfinished Lazy tasks may result memory leaks.
-- `schedule_info` is used to guide the scheduling.
-Low 16 bits are reserved for async-simple, and lowest 4 bits is stand for priority level of schedule.
-Larger number indicating lower priority.
-Default priority is `async_simple::Executor::Priority::DEFAULT`.
-The scheduling logic isn't necessary, which is determined by implementation.
-However, to avoid spinlock deadlock, when schedule_info is equal or greater than `async_simple::Executor::Priority::YIELD`, scheduler shouldn't always execute the work immediately when other works are waiting.
 - `bool schedule_move_only(util::move_only_function<void()> func);`.
 It would schedule a move_only or copyable functor to execute, the interface is designed to compensate for the limitation that std:: function cannot receive move_only functor.
 - `virtual bool currentThreadInExecutor() const = 0;`.
 It would check if the current thread are in the executor.
 - `virtual ExecutorStat stat() const = 0;`.
 It would return the state information of the executor.